lpassamano/lpassamano.github.io/_posts/2017-05-22-act-w_new_york_conference.markdown

 * Email recruiters and make sure you keep in contact with your network.
 * Make sure you are able to articulate your strengths and why you want to be a software engineer.

 **TL/DR:** This was a great conference and is definitely worth attending!
 There are a few more upcoming in cities across the USA ([act-w.org](http://www.act-w.org/)).
-Everyone from the speakers to the volunteers were friendly and welcoming, I highly recommend this conference and will be attending again next year!
+Everyone from the speakers to the volunteers were friendly and welcoming, I highly recommend this conference and am excited to attend again next year!